ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Once the packets are ready for upload, packets are uploaded in two ways:
    * The registration officer can initiate upload to server using upload function.
    * Export to external storage device for subsequent upload as required.
-5. System captures and stores the transaction details for audit purpose.
+5. System captures and stores the transaction details for audit purpose (except PII data).

 **When EoD process is turned OFF**